Jqnxyz/graphsync/README.md

 ## Usage
 This action is meant to run in a dedicated empty repository.
 You should create a private repository in order to hide the source of the generated commits, and enable displaying private repository commits on your contribution graph.

-When the action runs, fake commits will have been created, and the tracker file will be created but not committed.
+When the action runs, empty commits will have been created, and the tracker file will be created but not committed.
 Both are not pushed yet either.
 You **must** use another action to commit the changed tracker file, and push all changes to the repo.
 I recommend `stefanzweifel/git-auto-commit-action@v5`
+(just use the template repo, really.)
 > [!IMPORTANT]
 > You must enable *write* permissions for Actions in your GitHub repository settings in order to commit the changes.